newsletter-glue/newsletter-glue/readme.txt

 Newsletter Glue makes it easy to:

-* **Email blog posts to subscribers**.
+* **Email posts to subscribers**.
 Take minutes instead of hours to write and send posts.

 * **Create a weekly roundup newsletter** with all your latest posts.
 Inside WP admin, in a few minutes.